bcg36/Graybill_Smith_FinalProject/README.md

 # Graybill_Smith_FinalProject

 Contained in this repository are the configurations, steps, code, and other files to replicate what was set up for our final project.
+This repo can be cloned into a docker swarm enviroment and be built deployed via the stpes given in the text files.
 Faas-flow chaining functions and their handlers were taken from: https://github.com/faasflow/faas-flow-example

 The following files are included: